 - An approved values elective.

-- A degree or capstone project in the Evans School, unless the other unit requires a master’s thesis.
+- A capstone project in the Evans School, unless the other unit requires a master’s thesis.
 The thesis must contain a substantial policy/management component and an Evans School faculty member must be on the thesis committee.

 - At least 72 total credits, of which 52 must be taken within the Evans School.